SUPLA/supla-arduino/readme.md

 Supported network interface for ESP8266:
 * There is a native WiFi controller.
 Include `<supla/network/esp_wifi.h>` and add `Supla::ESPWifi wifi(ssid, password);` as a global variable and provide SSID and password in constructor.
+Warning: by default connection with Supla server is encrypted.
+Default settings of SSL consumes big amount of RAM.
+To disable SSL connection, use:
+  `wifi.enableSSL(false);`

+SSL certificate verification.
+If you specify Supla's server certificate thumbprint there will be additional verification proceeded.
+Please use this method to configure fingerprint for validation:
+  `wifi.setServersCertFingerprint("9ba818295ec60652f8221500e15288d7a611177");'

 Supported network interface for ESP32:
 * There is a native WiFi controller.
 Include `<supla/network/esp32_wifi.h>` and add `Supla::ESP32Wifi wifi(ssid, password);` as a global variable and provide SSID and password in constructor.